Guaranteed Admission Agreement between

 - Provide as an addendum to this agreement the names of those who will be responsible for all aspects of the articulation program at VCCS.
-Representing VCCS will be the VCCS Vice Chancellor for Academic Services and Research and the VCCS Director of Educational Policy.
+Representing VCCS will be the VCCS Vice Chancellor for Academic Services and Research and the VCCS Director of Educational Programs and Policy.

 Responsibilities of the College of William and Mary

 - Provide VCCS with course equivalent information regarding VCCS courses and W&M equivalent courses.
-An annual review will be conducted to insure that this information is shared with the Virginia Community College System on a timely basis.
+An annual review will be conducted to ensure that this information is shared with the Virginia Community College System on a timely basis.